 6 Principles of the Forest School Ethos:

-• · Takes place long term, using the same woodland all year round build a real connection and allowing ongoing observation and planning also creates a sense of ownership of the space.
+· Takes place long term, using the same woodland all year round to build a real connection and allowing ongoing observation and planning also creates a sense of ownership of the space.

-• · Its learner centred , the forest school leader observe and responds to the interest of the group to facilitate their play, this encourages independence and confidence to build their own community and own learning opportunities.
+· It's learner-centred; the Forest School leader observes and responds to the interest of the group to facilitate their play.
+This encourages independence and confidence to build their own community and own learning opportunities.

-• · Run by a Level 3 qualified Forest School leader who develops their own practise and ongoing CPD.
-Sessions are run on a high adult to child ratio to ensure good practise and best experience for learner.
+· Run by a Level 3 qualified Forest School leader who develops their own practise and ongoing CPD.
+Sessions are run on a high adult-to-child ratio to ensure good practice and the best experience for the learner.

-Through child lead play the children will develop skills such as ;
+Through child-led play, the children will develop skills such as,

 Communication